 Fantasy 100 Top 100 Fantasy Films—Combines various critic and popular polls.
 This link is from the Internet Archive.

-The Film Gourmand Highest Rated 1,000 movies—The site combines IMDb ratings, Kinopoisk ratings (a Russian equivalent of IMDb), and various awards to create its list that leans highbrow, mainstream, and popular.
+The Film Gourmand Highest Rated 1,000 movies—The site combines IMDb ratings, Kinopoisk ratings (a Russian equivalent of IMDb), and various awards to create its mainstream list that also leans highbrow.
+This link is from the Internet Archive.

 Films101 Top Films—The site combines various awards and ratings to create a highbrow list that also leans mainstream of the best films that makes the master list on the Phi-Phenomenon look short.